-Today, it is common to find that business and human relationships are globalizing, in turn generating alternative work dynamics such as distributed teams.
+Today, it is common to find that business and human relationships are globalizing, and in turn generating alternative work dynamics - such as working in distributed teams.

-Man faces a constantly changing reality linked to new labor dynamics that have emerged with the impact of technology, telecommunications and the ability to quickly close geographical gaps more easily.
+We face a constantly changing reality, linked to new labor dynamics that have emerged along with the impact of technology, telecommunications and the ability to quickly close geographical gaps more easily.

 As companies become increasingly global and begin to occupy different geographical areas, so arises the need to distribute workers across different parts of the world but with a significant need for connectivity between them.
-It is here that the work team is confronted by a paradigm shift: to change from a physical, in person team to a distributed team where people span across different cities and even countries, and a high tendency towards multiculturalism.
+It is here that the work team is confronted by a paradigm shift: to change from a physical, in-person team to a distributed team where people span across different cities and even countries, as well as a high tendency towards multiculturalism.

 Resistance to change is the main factor that gives human beings difficulties in the adaptation process, where there is also a risk of running into the following problematic situations:

 What to do?
-The most effective solution: put in place the Online Culture
+The most effective solution: put online culture in place

 - Change Management and monitoring of the team's adaptation and transition process.